 By gaining a comprehensive understanding of your business, you will be better equipped to enhance your talent and service offerings when new opportunities arise.
 Instead of scrambling to determine the best course of action, you can simply expand and refine your existing processes.

 (A great starting point is here: Outsource Accounting: How to Make it Work for You )

-The Solution – Offer fixed prices for fixed services.
+The Solution – Provide set pricing options for specific services.

-This is not as easy as it sounds.
+This task is more challenging than it may seem at first glance.
 We go in-depth into healthy pricing practices in this post.